The House of Doors

 A SUNDAY TIMES BESTSELLER

-A NEW YORKER BOOK OF THE YEAR
+A FINANCIAL TIMES, NEW STATESMAN, NEW YORKER AND WASHINGTON POST BOOK OF THE YEAR

-Willie Somerset Maugham is one of the greatest writers of his day.
-But he is beleaguered by an unhappy marriage, ill-health and business interests that have gone badly awry.
+Willie Somerset Maugham is one of the greatest writers of the early twentieth century.
+But in 1921 he is beleaguered by an unhappy marriage, ill-health and business interests that have gone badly awry.
 He is also struggling to write.
-The more Lesley’s friendship with Willie grows, the more clearly she see him as he is – a man who has no choice but to mask his true self.

-As Willie prepares to leave and face his demons, Lesley confides secrets of her own, including how she came to know the charismatic Dr Sun Yat Sen, a revolutionary fighting to overthrow the imperial dynasty of China.
-And more scandalous still, she reveals her connection to the case of an Englishwoman charged with murder in the Kuala Lumpur courts – a tragedy drawn from fact, and worthy of fiction.
+As Willie prepares to leave, Lesley confides in him secrets of her own, including how she came to know the charismatic revolutionary Dr Sun Yat Sen. And more scandalous still, her connection to an Englishwoman charged with murder in the Kuala Lumpur courts – a tragedy drawn from fact, and worthy of fiction.

 “Outstanding … The House of Doors again displays [Eng’s] talent for atmospheric evocation of place and period … Beautifully detailed and encompassing the vagaries of Maugham’s life, the contours of his creativity and the personal and political tensions covertly quivering through the sultry colony around him, The House of Doors is a finely accomplished piece of work”